tosdr/tosback-versions/Facebook/Terms of Service.md

 3. The permissions you give us
     We need certain permissions from you to provide our services:

-    1. Permission to use content you create and share: Some content that you share or upload, such as photos or videos, may be protected by intellectual property laws.

-        You own the intellectual property rights (things like copyright or trademarks) in any such content that you create and share on Facebook and the other [Facebook Company Products](https://www.facebook.com/help/195227921252400?ref=tos) you use.
-Nothing in these Terms takes away the rights you have to your own content.
+    1. Permission to use content you create and share: You own the content you create and share on Facebook and the other Facebook Products you use, and nothing in these Terms takes away the rights you have to your own content.
 You are free to share your content with anyone else, wherever you want.

-        However, to provide our services we need you to give us some legal permissions (known as a ‘license’) to use this content.
-This is solely for the purposes of providing and improving our Products and services as described in Section 1 above.
+To provide our services, though, we need you to give us some legal permissions to use that content.

-        Specifically, when you share, post, or upload content that is covered by intellectual property rights on or in connection with our Products, you grant us a non-exclusive, transferable, sub-licensable, royalty-free, and worldwide license to host, use, distribute, modify, run, copy, publicly perform or display, translate, and create derivative works of your content (consistent with your [privacy](https://www.facebook.com/help/325807937506242?ref=tos) and [application](https://www.facebook.com/help/1727608884153160?ref=tos) settings).
-This means, for example, that if you share a photo on Facebook, you give us permission to store, copy, and share it with others (again, consistent with your settings) such as service providers that support our service or other Facebook Products you use.This license will end when your content is deleted from our systems.
+        Specifically, when you share, post, or upload content that is covered by intellectual property rights (like photos or videos) on or in connection with our Products, you grant us a non-exclusive, transferable, sub-licensable, and worldwide license to host, use, distribute, modify, run, copy, publicly perform or display, translate, and create derivative works of your content (consistent with your [privacy](https://www.facebook.com/help/325807937506242?ref=tos) and [application](https://www.facebook.com/help/1727608884153160?ref=tos) settings).
+This license is only for the purpose of making our Products available to you.
+This means, for example, that if you share a photo on Facebook, you give us permission to store, copy, and share it with others (again, consistent with your settings) such as service providers that support our service or other Facebook Products you use.

-        You can delete content individually or all at once by deleting your account.
-[Learn more](https://www.facebook.com/help/250563911970368/?helpref=hc_fnav) about how to delete your account.
-You can [download a copy](https://www.facebook.com/help/212802592074644) of your data at any time before deleting your account.

-        When you delete content, it’s no longer visible to other users, however it may continue to exist elsewhere on our systems where:
-        *   immediate deletion is not possible due to technical limitations (in which case, your content will be deleted within a maximum of 90 days from when you delete it);

-        *   your content has been used by others in accordance with this license and they have not deleted it (in which case this license will continue to apply until that content is deleted); or

-        *   where immediate deletion would restrict our ability to:

-            *   investigate or identify illegal activity or violations of our terms and policies (for example, to identify or investigate misuse of our Products or systems);

-            *   comply with a legal obligation, such as the preservation of evidence; or

-            *   comply with a request of a judicial or administrative authority, law enforcement or a government agency;

-    in which case, the content will be retained for no longer than is necessary for the purposes for which it has been retained (the exact duration will vary on a case-by-case basis).

-    In each of the above cases, this license will continue until the content has been fully deleted.
+        You can end this license any time by deleting your content or account.
+You should know that, for technical reasons, content you delete may persist for a limited period of time in backup copies (though it will not be visible to other users).
+In addition, content you delete may continue to appear if you have shared it with others and they have not deleted it.

-    6. Permission to use your name, profile picture, and information about your actions with ads and sponsored content: You give us permission to use your name and profile picture and information about actions you have taken on Facebook next to or in connection with ads, offers, and other sponsored content that we display across our Products, without any compensation to you.
+    2. Use of your name, profile picture, and information about your actions with ads and sponsored content: Your name and profile picture and information about actions you have taken on Facebook can be used next to or in connection with ads, offers, and other sponsored content that we display across our Products, without any compensation to you.
 For example, we may show your friends that you are interested in an advertised event or have liked a Page created by a brand that has paid us to display its ads on Facebook.
 Ads like this can be seen only by people who have your permission to see the actions you've taken on Facebook.
 You can [learn more](https://www.facebook.com/about/ads) about your ad settings and preferences.

-    7. Permission to update software you use or download: If you download or use our software, you give us permission to download and install updates to the software where available.
+    3. Permission to update software you use or download: If you download or use our software, you give us permission to download and install updates to the software where available.